Joeltronics/Monosynth/readme.md

 These are all features I'm considering possibly adding in the future, but don't plan on implementing right away:

-* Built-in patch storage & management - in the meantime, most DAWs should support it (once I implement state saving, anyway, which is planned for 1.0)
+* Built-in patch storage & management - I do plan on supporting state saving and maybe very basic patch management via the DAW, but there won't be a built-in patch manager yet.
 * More monophony priority modes (besides last-note)
 * Polyphony & unison
 * Sequencer & arpeggiator